 Brain Tumor Gene Testing in Drug TherapyFor several years, breast cancer physicians have been able to use “genetic markers” within individual breast tumors to choose the most effective drug therapies.
 Recently, the science of tumor genetics has begun to provide similar tools to brain cancer treatment.

 Currently, brain tumor markers are not being used to determine specific drug therapies, but they are helping physicians make decisions about prognosis and the timing of drug treatments.
-Three tumor gene profile tests are now available: MGMT, Decision DX, and 1P19Q.
+Two tumor gene profile tests are now available: MGMT and 1P19Q.

 MGMTAll GBM tumors now undergo testing for a specific genetic alteration — methylation of the promoter regions of the tumor cell’s MGMT gene.
 If this alteration is present, the tumor will likely be responsive to Temodar chemotherapy.
 A patient’s MGMT status can assist medical decision making in two ways.
 First, it can support a decision to maintain Temodar therapy for a patient with a favorable MGMT status even if imaging studies do not show a good response.
 (Radiation therapy can cause inflammation around a brain tumor, which can make MRI scans look as though the tumor is not responding to medication.)
 Second, it can support a decision to change therapy strategies for a patient with an unfavorable MGMT.
 (Knowing that a certain patient is less likely to respond to Temodar will help physicians consider switching to a different drug sooner.)